isaacdonaldson/tease/README.md

 # tease

-A TypeScript utility library providing Zig-inspired error handling and functional iteration patterns.
+A TypeScript utility library providing functional-inspired error handling, iteration patterns, and composition.

 Can be installed with
 `$ npm install https://github.com/isaacdonaldson/tease`